 Royal Bank of Scotland One Pound Note (Front)

 All the Royal Bank notes incorporate a portrait of Lord Ilay, the first Governor of the bank together with the bank's logo and coat of arms.
 The semi-circle of "stars" is a representation of the magnificent ceiling in the bank's head office in St Andrew Square, Edinburgh.
+Uniquely in the UK, the Royal Bank of Scotland continues to print and circulate £1 bank notes (Royal Mint coins are used more frequently these days).

 Royal Bank of Scotland Five Pound Note (Reverse)

-The current series of Royal Bank notes illustrate Scottish castles on the reverse of the notes.
+The earlier series of Royal Bank notes illustrate Scottish castles on the reverse of the notes.
 This one is Culzean Castle.
 Situated on a cliff on the Ayrshire coast some eleven miles south of Ayr, it was formerly the seat of the Marquis of Ailsa.
 It is now one of the properties of the National Trust for Scotland and a well-known tourist attraction.
 The Eisenhower Suite at Culzean Castle was presented to Dwight D Eisenhower in recognition of his role as supreme Commander of the Allied Forces in World War II

 Royal Bank of Scotland Ten Pound Note (Front)